dqops/dqo/docs/checks/column/numeric/sample-variance-in-range.md

 # sample variance in range data quality checks

-Column level check that ensures the sample variance is in an expected range in a monitored column.
+A column-level check that ensures the sample varianceis within the expected range in a monitored column.

 ___